aiadam36/Dynamic-music-player/README.md

 My first public project, A dynamic music player!
 Hope you guys liked it.

-- To add new lyrics, we can put it like this in `songs.js`
+- To add new song, we can put it like this in `songs.js`

 ```javascript
   {